BentleySystems/ES-API-Samples/README.md

 For testing token could be obtained from API Swagger page: https://esapi-projects-eus.bentley.com/swagger/index.html.

 For application need to register client and use its credentials to get access token.

-TODO: add client registration process description
+TODO: Add client registration process description